-January 1

-- Discount period, 2% of gross levy

-- Face period

-- Penalty period, 10% of gross levy

-- Lien date
+July 1 - August 31 Discount period, 2% of gross levy September 1 - October 31 - Face period November 1 - collection Penalty period, 10% of gross levy January 1 - Lien date

 The County Board of Assessments determines assessed valuations of property, and the District's taxes are billed and collected by local elected tax collectors.
-The tax on real estate for public school purposes for fiscal 2021-2022 was 18.03 mills (\$18.03 for \$1,000 of assessed valuation).
+The tax on real estate for public school purposes for fiscal 2022-2023 was 18.03 mills (\$18.03 for \$1,000 of assessed valuation).
 The District experiences very small losses from uncollectible property taxes.
 Property taxes constitute a lien against real property and usually can be collected in full when title transfers.
 Only balances that remain after tax sales are written off each year.